neicnordic/sensitive-data-archive/README.md

     ```sh
     make integrationtest-sda-sync
     ```
+- Integration test for SDA-DOA using POSIX as the storage backend:
+    ```sh
+    make integrationtest-sda-doa-posix
+    ```
+- Integration test for SDA-DOA using S3 as the storage backend:
+    ```sh
+    make integrationtest-sda-doa-s3
+    ```
 #### Running the integration tests without shutting down the services
 This will run the integration tests and keep the services running after the tests are finished.